Update: PFAS in San Francisco Bay Water

 Stormwater and wastewater are two pathways for PFAS to enter the Bay.
 Studies of Bay Area stormwater and wastewater indicate that a significant fraction of the PFAS discharged are of unknown chemical composition.

 A recent regional study of influent, effluent, and biosolids on behalf of the Bay Area Clean Water Agencies (BACWA) detected various PFAS, though these concentrations were generally below many household consumer products.
-Further study is ongoing to determine potential sources of PFAS contamination within Region 2.
+Further study is ongoing to evaluate the relative importance of residential and specific industrial sewershed sources to wastewater within the Bay Area.

-Surface water and sediment have been studied previously, with several PFAS detected.
-Further examination of PFAS in both media is ongoing as a part of the RMP’s Status and Trends monitoring.
+Studies of surface water and sediment have shown detectable levels of a variety of PFAS.
+Continued examination of PFAS in both media is ongoing as a part of the RMP’s Status and Trends monitoring as well as other special studies.
 Monitoring data provides critical information concerning the fate of PFAS in the Bay, and can inform predictive modeling efforts.

 Programs and Focus Areas: